 4. Given reasons: Environmental aspects must be carefully looked into before building huge dams.

-Students willing to learn the right answers to these questions can refer to the NCERT Solutions created by experts having vast knowledge in the subject.
+Students willing to learn the right answers to these questions can refer to the NCERT Solutions from BYJU’S, created by experts having vast knowledge in the subject.